The creative accounting when you deal with a toxic person has to be seen to be believed.

 In fact I had precious little time for taking care of my own health FULL STOP.

 The time I did stay in in hospital for treatment for a life- threatening kidney condition, nearly killed me anyway.
 For a while I couldn’t even look at the hospital until they saved my son’s life and I had finally started to heal from the trauma.
+My daughter got upset with me for thinking of 2000 as the year they dug up the Blue Peter box rather than another wonderful family event.

 Source: Bonnie Tyler https://youtube.com/c/BonnieTylerOfficial